ywarnier/launch/lms_lrs.md

 to run, a video to view, or directions to a physical location for an event.

 __Only one activity definition within a package may contain launch or resource elements.__
-This limitation should be lifted in future TinCan versions but the implementation consequences of multiple launchable activities per package need more thought first.
+This limitation should be lifted in future Tin Can versions but the implementation consequences of multiple launchable activities per package need more thought first.

 __NOTE:__ Activities do not have a hierarchy, and are declared as a flat list.
 Any hierarchical context must be reported by the activity provider, using the `context` portion of each statement. (if that context is to be preserved).
-If emulating a traditional SCORM package using TinCan, consider adding a “grouping” activity to each statement, which corresponds to your “root of the activity tree”, and also a “parent” activity.
+If emulating a traditional SCORM package using Tin Can, consider adding a “grouping” activity to each statement, which corresponds to your “root of the activity tree”, and also a “parent” activity.